openpnp/openpnp/Advanced-Motion-Control.md

 ## What is it?
+Advanced Motion Control is just a label for a new feature-set that aims at improving OpenPnP Motion Control.
+Better Motion Control should improve the precision and sometimes the speed of operations through improvements such as jerk control (against vibrations) and path smoothing, asynchronous operation etc. to improve speed (sometimes just a trade-off for jerk control).

-Advanced Motion Control is the chosen label for a feature-set that aims at improving Motion Control.
-Because Motion Control is such a fundamental function inside OpenPnP (and because it is not new but only advanced), the feature-set has touched many parts in a Machine Setup: Axes, Drivers, Nozzles, Cameras, Actuators and the new Motion Planners.
+Because Motion Control is such a fundamental function inside OpenPnP, the feature-set has touched many parts in a Machine Setup: Axes, Drivers, Nozzles, Cameras, Actuators and the new Motion Planners.
 To put it all together, this page must also touch and connect many of these topics.

-Note: this guide assumes some minimal capabilities in the G-code motion controller.
-It is best to check out this guide first, before ripping up half your configuration.

 ## Optional and Step-by-Step

-It is one design goal of the Advanced Motion Control feature set to be _optional _in OpenPnP and to provide a continuous experience for those who don't want to use it.
+It is one design goal of the Advanced Motion Control feature set to be _optional_ in OpenPnP and to provide a continuous experience for those who don't want to use it.
 Almost all the setting of a previous OpenPnP machine configuration should automatically be migrated to the new version.
 The machine should work the same way as before.

-Some features are still clearly visible in the GUI, such as the GUI-based [[Machine-Axes]]/[[Axis-Mapping]] setup that was formerly done by hacking the `machine.xml` file.
+Some of the new features are visible in the GUI, such as the [[Machine-Axes]]/[[Axis-Mapping]] setup that was formerly done by hacking the `machine.xml` file.
 Some features have moved to different parts of the GUI such as [[Backlash-Compensation]].
-But all the really "advanced" features are initially inactive or even hidden.
+But all the really "advanced" features are initially inactive or even hidden to keep it simple.
 This guide aims to document these features so you can enable them step-by-step.

 Note: as long as Advanced Motion Control is only available in the testing version and the older OpenPnP 2.0 versions are still in use, this guide also acts as a repository for instructions that have completely changed from the previous ways.
-Some parts may later be incorporated into existing Wiki pages to replace obsolete instructions.
+Some parts may later be incorporated into existing Wiki pages to replace or augment existing instructions.

 ## Migration from a previous Version